sedc-codecademy/skwd8-05-oopcsharp/g7/Game/README.md

 		* -10 health
 	* You find a huge rock.
 It comes alive somehow and tries to smash you...
 		* -30 health

+## Testing out the game
+There is a game already uploaded in a .zip file.
+Unzip it and play it to see how the game looks.
+* Email: bob22@mail.com
+* Password: bobbest